System-Glitch/Solidity-IDE/README.md

 npm run ide
 ```

-The second command will run ganache and the solc server in the background, don't kill this process when using the IDE.
+The third command will run ganache and the solc server in the background, don't kill this process when using the IDE.

+---

 `npm run ide` accepts a path as parameter for the default directory:
 ```